By Janice Harris

 An Ever-Changing Industry with One Constant: Customization

-Back before the recession in 2008, it wasn’t uncommon for Ron and Jamie’s clients to order everything they wanted, even if that meant owning 20 different rugs for one room.
+Back before the recession in 2008, it wasn’t uncommon for Ron and Jaime’s clients to order everything they wanted, even if that meant owning 20 different rugs for one room.
 But as the financial landscape changed, so did the expectations of the people they worked with.

-“People spend differently today,” Jamie told us.
+“People spend differently today,” Jaime told us.

 Diversifying Their Focus

 Their foundation, Save Iconic Architecture, helps safeguard historic and significant properties throughout the region.
 Here’s how Ron explains their mission: “In LA, we have so much great architecture, across the board.
 It goes back to the teens and even the 1800s!
 And people come to LA and rip that history apart.”
-When Ron and Jamie decided they couldn’t take it any longer, they realized they had to do something.
+When Ron and Jaime decided they couldn’t take it any longer, they realized they had to do something.